maff9n/go_githubCI/README.md

 Get every role in your team the right version of your product fast.
 Pipeline A delivers arguments in the form of artifacts to pipeline B.

 ## Local CI/CD
-Whenever possible enable your team members to run pipelines locally. <001>
+Whenever possible enable your team members to run pipeline subtasks locally in a comfortable manner. <001>
 This will not force them to commit every time they wanna check whether a change passes tests and other criteria.
 This will also reduce the load your shared CI/CD infrastructure needs to handle.